Psycho Tropical Berlin: In popular culture

-The track "La Femme Ressort" was used in Thai fantasy/mystery TV series Girl from Nowhere.
+The track "La Femme Ressort" was used in the 2018 Thai fantasy/mystery TV series Girl from Nowhere.

 Critical reception

 Psycho Tropical Berlin was met with generally positive reviews from critics.
 Writing for NME, Huw Nesbitt praised the album's versatility: "[Psycho Tropical Berlin] brings together influences of ’50s Americana, ’60s French pop and ’80s synthpop and coldwave quite marvellously."
 However, Newbitt also criticized the album for dwelling on these influences: "[The album's] constant rehashing of the past creates a dull Groundhog Day effect."
 In her review of the album for Drowned in Sound, Kat Waplington noted the albums fusions of surf pop and cold wave with "a general Halloween vibe."
 Walpington concluded by emphasizing the album's potential to appeal to non-French speakers: "Whether or not you can be bothered to translate the lyrics, their manic, rollercoaster pop and fierce hooks should be enough of a draw for the most Anglophone listener."